Click to view the calendar of Hall bookings

 Monymusk Senior Citizens hold a monthly prize draw to raise funds for a summer bus trip and Christmas lunch for senior citizens.
 The first prize is £100 and the second prize is £25.
-The Draw must be made with non-committee members present to make sure everything is done properly so it will be made on the second Wednesday of each month in the Hall where non-committee members will be present to oversee proceedings.
+The Draw must be made with non-committee members present to make sure everything is done properly so it will be made on the second Thursday of each month in the Thrift Shop where non-committee members will be present to oversee proceedings.

 The winners for April were:

 The Senior Citizens Committee needs folk to come forward and help to organise the Summer Bus Drive and the Christmas Lunch.
 The number of folk on the Committee is falling each year while the number of Senior Citizens who benefit is rising.
 If you know of anyone (including yourself of course!) who could make a contribution to helping the Senior Citizens please contact Elsie (651459), Euan (651470) or Louise (651359).

 Following the successful litter pickup of 2106, lots of folk turned up on 11th March to clear the roadside litter that accumulated since then.

 The main road up to Tillyfourie and part of the way towards Kemnay were cleared on a very rainy morning.